rghosh8/capstone-1/README.md

 ## Objective

-This capstone aims to analyze the relative stock performances of Big 3 monitoring companies ([Datadog](https://datadoghq.com), [New Relic](https://newrelic.com/), [Dynatrace](https://www.dynatrace.com/)) and explore who is gaining most as we are adjusting to a new normal.
+This capstone aims to analyze the relative stock performances of Big 3 monitoring companies ([Datadog](https://datadoghq.com), [New Relic](https://newrelic.com/), [Dynatrace](https://www.dynatrace.com/)) and explore who is gaining most as we are adjusting to the post-covid world.

 ## Introduction